corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.4.0 Maintenance release
     * Remove monthly pulse event, add flag instead when single player games are loaded
     * Use a more "rocky" icon for Lithorian Utopias (housing tech)
+    * Ensure any farming districts created during capitol planet setup are converted to mining districts

 ## Source Code